 - Each prior query has a timestamp, and part of scoring the candidate query rewrites can include weighting that candidate rewrites on how old the prior queries are.

-- Creating those number of candidate query rewrites can include identifying queries from a collection of queries from a number of users that are similar to the search query.
+- Creating those number of candidate query rewrites can include identifying queries from a collection of queries from several users that are similar to the search query.

-- Scoring candidate query rewrites also includes determining how popular for each candidate query rewrite is, based on a collection of queries from a number of users.
+- Scoring candidate query rewrites also includes determining how popular for each candidate query rewrite is, based on a collection of queries from many users.

 - Scoring each of the candidate query rewrites can also include determining whether it includes a referential term of a particular type (likely an entity reference)